hurricane-fiona/nasa/README.md

 # License

-This project is license under the MIT License
+This project is licensed under the MIT License